-The recommendation was preceded by a detailed analysis of the proposals and transparency reports of the audit firms with particular attention paid to the system of control and monitoring of the auditor's and the firm's independence introduced at the audit firm, in particular whether any non-audit services are provided to the Company by the audit firm.
+The recommendation was preceded by a detailed analysis of the proposals and transparency reports of the audit firms with particular attention paid to the system of control and monitoring of the auditor's and the firm's independence introduced at the audit firm, in particular whether any non-audit services are provided to VIGO by the audit firm.

-5.9.2 Company's main investments
+5.11 Group's main investments

-In financial year 2024, the Company incurred capital expenditure on the purchase of tangible and intangible assets in the amount of PLN 2.3 million (in 2023: PLN 23 million).
+In financial year 2024, the Group incurred capital expenditure on the purchase of tangible and intangible assets in the amount of PLN 2.3 million (in 2023: PLN 23 million).

-The Company's investments were related both to the construction of a new production plant and the purchase of machinery for the manufacture of products as well as the replacement of the old infrastructure with a modern one.
+The Group's investments were related both to the construction of a new production plant and the purchase of machinery for the manufacture of products as well as the replacement of the old infrastructure with a modern one.
+A detailed description of the progress of the investment programme is provided in Section 5.2 of the Report.

-The Company incurred bank loans to finance 80% of the net investment, as described in detail in Section 4.2.9 of this Report.
+The Group incurred bank loans to finance 80% of the net investment, as described in detail in Section 4.2.9 of this Report.

-5.9.3 Other disclosures
+5.11.1 Other disclosures